esrille/paint/README.md

 # Paint from Esrille (beta version)

 **Paint** from Esrille is a GTK 3 application for drawing bitmap images.
 Paint is a simple program written in Python.
-The code size of v0.2.0 is about 2,300 lines.

 ![screenshot](docs/preview.png)